top of page

 Cons: Significantly longer lead times for the customer, higher shipping costs, and complex customs and tariff issues.

-Key Consideration: The cost and feasibility of shipping the product back often depend on its value, size, and classification.
+The cost and feasibility of shipping the product back often depend on its value, size, and classification.
 For example, it can be very expensive and complicated to ship dangerous goods like lithium-ion batteries back to their country of origin.